amuolo/data-management/README.md

 ### Agency

 > The Agency project is the cornerstone of this repo.
-It provides an easy-to-use API to define agents, managers, and offices.
+It provides an easy-to-use API to define agents, managers, and projects.

 Aligned with the actor model, this framework empowers developers to swiftly configure numerous concurrent actors, referred to as *agents*.
 These agents are not deployed immediately; instead, deployment occurs only when strictly necessary, managed by dedicated *managers*.
-Additionally, the client front end can configure *offices*, which function as independent actors capable of communicating with other agents seamlessly over the wire.
+Additionally, the client front end can configure *projects*, which function as independent actors capable of communicating with other agents seamlessly over the wire.

 > Agents are defined uniquely with *name*, *state*, and *contract*.